October 07, 2023

 How can potentially unwanted programs be prevented?

-- 1. Check-up the programs advised to you by somebody.
-Even if your friend recommended that photo editing software to you - it is better to read the reviews, especially if you have never ever heard this name.
+- 1. Check up on the programs advised to you by somebody.
+Even if your friend recommended that photo editing software to you - it is better to read the reviews, especially if you have never heard this name.

 - 2. Never apply any questionable things to system components.
 Will you take unknown medicine after the advice of a shaman in the bungalow?
 I don’t think so.
-Same thing is about such important stuff as drivers and system components.
-It is better to spend a day learning how to do that manually rather than rely on dubious programs - and make your system unusable at all.
+The same thing is about such important stuff as drivers and system components.
+It is better to spend a day learning how to do that manually rather than rely on dubious programs - and make your system unusable.

 - 3. Use proper anti-malware software.
-A well-done security solution will filter the unwanted program at the stage of installation file.
+A well-done security solution will filter the unwanted program at the stage of the installation file.
 Hence, you should not spend a lot of time googling the information - antivirus will do all things for you.
-Of course, it is recommended to remember which apps were blocked - to avoid even downloading this in future.
+Of course, it is recommended to remember which apps were blocked - to avoid even downloading this in the future.